mohit2708/study1/database/mysql_database/sql_query_questions.md

 ```

-* List of duplicate data
+* Find the duplicate data of the table
 ```sql
 SELECT a.id, a.name, a.email
 FROM sample_table a